cristianciacu1/neural_ranking_models/README.md

 ### Neural Ranking Models
 This code was submitted together with my Bachelor Thesis "The Impact of the Retrieval Stage in Interpolation-based Re-Ranking".
 In my the thesis, I explored different sparse retrievers, retrievers that employ standard statistical term-weighting and retrievers that employ neural networks for term-weighting and document expansion, on various datasets.
-Furthermore, I used these models in Fast-Forward Indexes, an interpolation-based re-ranking setting, with the goal to understand the impact of the retrieval stage on the overall performance of the framework.
+Furthermore, I used these models in Fast-Forward Indexes, an interpolation-based re-ranking framework, with the goal to understand the impact of the retrieval stage on the overall performance of the framework.

 #### Dependencies
 Running the experiments only requires having Conda installed on your machine.
 Given that Conda is installed, the following three Conda environments need to be created: